GluuFederation/docs-casa-prod/docs/source/user-guide.md

 ## Credential Dashboard

-Your dashboard includes widgets for all supported 2FA credentials (e.g. U2F keys, OTP apps, etc.).
-Each widget displays summary details of your enrolled credentials, and a button to manage those credentials for your account.
+Your dashboard displays summary details about your enrolled 2FA credentials, and a button to manage those credentials for your account.

 ![cred-dashboard](./img/dashboard-no-creds-enrolled.png)